-On August 4, 2013, Annie Wiese, who was 14 years old at the time, was competing at the National Diving Championships in Minneapolis when she felt a monstrous amount of pain shoot through her right leg.
+On August 4, 2013, 14 year old Annie Wiese, was competing at the National Diving Championships in Minneapolis when she felt a monstrous amount of pain shoot through her right leg.
 She got on the diving board to compete thinking she was going to be one dive closer to becoming an Olympic athlete, when she crushed her tibial plateau.
 In that moment she could feel her Olympic dreams wither away.

 “It was awful to stomach the crushing reality that I might be retiring from athletics when I was barely a teenager,” said now 16-year-old Annie.

 Annie was rushed to a local hospital to get a diagnosis and numb the blistering pain she felt radiating from just below her shin.
-During her visit to the ER, she had an MRI and CAT scan performed; which concluded that she would need surgery immediately following her arrival back home.
+During her visit to the ER, she had an MRI and CAT scan performed; which concluded that she would need surgery to fix her tibial plateau fracture immediately following her arrival back home.

 Meeting OrthoIndy trauma surgeon